 The Alentejo region is south of the Tagus River in south-central Portugal, a relatively short drive from Lisbon.
 It's known for its fine wines, cork production, Roman ruins, cheeses, castles—and a dark-skinned pig fattened on acorns.

-This pig is part of the "Porto Preto" breed, and meat from this pig is called black pork.
-During the fattening-up phase, these pigs, which have never been crossbred, roam freely over the countryside and eat the acorns of holm oaks and seeds of cork oaks that are native to the area.
-The acorns are the secret that makes these pigs so special.
+The meat from this porto preto breed of pig is called black pork.
+During the fattening phase, these pigs, which have never been crossbred, roam freely over the countryside, eating the acorns of holm oaks and seeds of cork oaks that are native to the area.
+The acorns are the secret that makes these pigs so special, lending the meat a somewhat nutty flavor and a fat content that is a bit more healthy than that of other pork.

 A trip to Portugal just wouldn't be complete without taking a drive to the Alentejo region to see some of its Roman ruins and castles.
 Head to the fortified town of Estremoz, whose history is interwoven with that of Portugal.
 This town has been in existence for thousands of years and has been home to Romans, Visigoths, and Muslims.
 It's known for its exquisite marble, which is a major Portuguese export.
 After a day of sightseeing, head out for a great dinner at Adega do Isaías restaurant in Estremoz, where dishes made of black pork are on the menu, along with a variety of Portuguese wines to try.